Spatio-Temporal Pricing for Ridesharing Platforms: Introduction

-Comparing with traditional taxi systems, ridesharing platforms significantly increase the fraction of time when drivers have a rider in the back seat, reducing trip costs for riders~\cite{cramer2016disruptive}.
-The platforms also emphasize the importance of providing reliable transportation.
-For example, Uber's mission is ``to connect riders to reliable transportation, everywhere for everyone.''\footnote{\url{https://www.uber.com/legal/community-guidelines/us-en/}, visited September 1, 2017.} This mission is also stated as ``to make transportation as ubiquitous and reliable as running water.''\footnote{\url{http://time.com/time-person-of-the-year-2015-runner-up-travis-kalanick/}, visited September 1, 2017.} Lyft's mission is ``to provide the best, most reliable service possible by making sure drivers are on the road when and where you need them most.''\footnote{\url{https://help.lyft.com/hc/en-us/articles/115012926227}, visited September 1, 2017.} Whereas taxi systems have reliable pricing but often unreliable service, these platforms use dynamic ``surge" pricing to guarantee rider wait times do not exceed a few minutes~\cite{rayle2014app}.
-Moreover, the platforms provide the flexibility for drivers to drive on their own schedule.
-Uber advertises itself as ``work that put you first--- drive when you want, earn what you need,"\footnote{\url{https://www.uber.com/drive/}, visited December 12, 2017.} and Lyft promises drivers ``To drive or not to drive?
-It's really up to you."\footnote{\url{https://blog.lyft.com/posts/reasons-to-drive-with-lyft}, visited December 12, 2017.}
+Uber connected its first rider to a driver in San Francisco in the summer of 2010.
+Within one decade's time, ridesharing platforms such as Uber and Lyft have radically changed the way people get around in urban areas.
+Comparing with traditional taxi systems, a distinct feature of ridesharing platforms is the emphasis on reliable transportation.
+For example, Uber's mission is stated as ``transportation as ubiquitous and reliable as running water, everywhere, for everyone''~\citep{travis,ubermissionChicago}, and Lyft's mission is ``to provide the best, most reliable service possible by making sure drivers are on the road, when and where you need them most'' \citep{lyftmission}.
+When demand exceeds supply, these platforms use dynamic ``surge" pricing to guarantee that rider wait times would not exceed a few minutes~\citep{rayle2014app}.

+In addition to reliability for riders, the platforms also provide the flexibility for drivers to drive on their own schedule.
+Uber, for example, advertises itself as ``work that put you first--- drive when you want, earn what you need" \citep{uberdrive}, and Lyft promises drivers ``To drive or not to drive?
+It's really up to you"~\citep{lyftdrive}.
+The ``real-time flexibility'' to decide when and where to drive is an important reason that drivers drive for Uber~\citep{hall2016analysis}, and substantially increases both driver supply and driver surplus in comparison to alternative, less flexible arrangements~\citep{chen2019value}.
+More recently, Uber also started to provide drivers in some markets the option to accept only trips they want, based on the trip destinations and expected earnings~\citep{driversSeatPart1}.

+Despite their success, there remain a number of problems with the pricing and dispatching rules governing these ridesharing platforms, leading to various kinds of market failure and undercutting the endeavor to provide reliable yet flexible transportation.
+A particular concern, is that trips may be mispriced relative to each other, incentivizing drivers to cherry-pick~\citep{cook2018gender,changeRuleAdjustStrategy,castro2021randomized}.\footnote{There are also other incentive problems, including inconsistencies across classes of service, competition among platforms, drivers' bonuses and off-platform incentives.
+In the interest of simplicity, we only model a single class of service and ignore cross-platform competition.} Drivers can also benefit from strategic behavior in the following scenarios, where there is spatial imbalance and temporal variation of supply and demand: